unity3d-jp/StreamingImageSequence/Documentation~/en/RenderCachePlayableAsset.md

 1. **CameraRenderCapturer** component.
    Caches the render result of a Camera component.
 1. **BaseRenderCapturer** class.
-   An extensible abstract class, which can be extended to customize the capturing process.
+   An extensible abstract class, which is used to customize the capturing process.